A natural antioxidant

 A very safe extract

 Pycnogenol has been on the market for more than 40 years.
 The substance has been investigated in a wide range of scientific studies.
 Pycnogenol has been labeled GRAS (Generally Recognized As Safe) by independent toxicology experts and is therefore regarded as completely safe for human consumption.

 What are bioflavonoids?

 Bioflavonoids or flavonoids belong to superior group of water soluble secondary plant substances containing flavones.
 They function as plant pigments and antioxidants.
 Bioflavonoids are found in fruit, vegetables, nuts, seeds, and roots.
 Bioflavonoids have various health properties similar to those of vitamins.
 This collective group of compounds was formerly referred to as “vitamin P”.
 The P stands for “permeability” or penetrability.

 Ingestion of a sufficient amount of bioflavonoids is considered an important part of a healthy and varied diet.

 The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of Pinus pinaster (Pycnogenol) and has acknowledged the following statements:

-- Pinus pinaster (French maritime pine bark) works as an antioxidant, helping to maintain good health by protecting cells from oxidative damage.
+- Pinus Pinaster (French maritime pine bark) contributes to the protection of cells from oxidative damage.

-- Pine bark extract (Pycnogenol) supports good blood circulation
+- Pine bark extract (Pycnogenol) contributes to the maintenance of normal blood circulation.